 In the past decade, Hit Rail has fully embraced the power and flexibility of the cloud for implementing common IT solutions that require high levels of performance and must operate under strict service requirements.
 As a result, Hit Rail now operates a portfolio of IT services underpinning the implementation of the TSI and OSDM standards, which are of critical importance for the community of European railways, and constitute a common challenge.

 Harnessing the power of the cloud allows Hit Rail to reliably deliver IT solutions on a Software as a Service basis.
 This is the most convenient way for railway companies, which can use the common IT services without the need for significant upfront investments, being charged only on a pay-per-use and not-for-profit basis.

-Hit Rail's cloud supports different transmission technologies, like SOAP WS, REST WS, SFTP, AMQP and can be quickly adapted to provide new IT services, like the ETCD and OSDM platform.
+Hit Rail's cloud supports different transmission technologies, like SOAP WS, REST WS, SFTP, AMQP and can be quickly adapted to provide new IT services, like the eTCD and DRTF platform.